The Age of Incorrect Information: A New Performance Metric for Status Updates: Proposed metric

 where $f(t)$ is an increasing time penalty function, paid for being unaware of the correct status of the process for a certain amount of time.
-On the other hand, $g(X,\hat{X})$ is an information penalty function that reflects the difference between the current estimate at the monitor and the actual state of the process.
-There exist a wide variety of choices for $f$ and $g$ but we focus in the rest of the paper on the following simple case:
+On the other hand, $g(X(t),\hat{X}(t))$ is an information penalty function that reflects the difference between the current estimate at the monitor and the actual state of the process.
+There exists a wide variety of choices for $f$ and $g$ that we can pick from.
+We list below some of these examples, starting with $g$ and following it by $f$. \begin{itemize} \item The indicator error function:

+This information penalty function can be adopted when any mismatch between $X(t)$ and $\hat{X}(t)$ penalizes the system in the same fashion. \item The squared error function: